metomi/metomi-vms/README.md

 ## VMware

 As an alternative to VirtualBox, [VMware Workstation Player](https://www.vmware.com/uk/products/workstation-player.html) can be used as an alternative to host the virtual machine.
-This is free for non-commercial use, and works on Windows and Linux systems.
-You will need to download and install
+This is free for non-commercial use, and works on Windows and Linux systems ([VMware Fusion](https://www.vmware.com/uk/products/fusion.html) is a similar product for macOS).
+As a minimum you will need to download and install

 * [VMware Workstation Player](https://www.vmware.com/uk/products/workstation-player.html)
 * The [Vagrant VMware utility](https://www.vagrantup.com/vmware/downloads)